A Song of Ice and Fire: Writing process

 Setting out to write something on an epic scale, Martin projected to write three books of 800 manuscript pages in the very early stages of the series.
 His original 1990s contract specified one-year deadlines for his previous literary works, but Martin only realized later that his new books were longer and hence required more writing time.
 In 2000, Martin planned to take 18 months to two years for each volume and projected the last of the planned six books to be released five or six years later.
-However, with A Song of Ice and Fire series evolving into the biggest and most ambitious story he has ever attempted writing, he still has two more books to finish as of 2025.
+However, with the A Song of Ice and Fire series evolving into the biggest and most ambitious story he has ever attempted writing, he still has two more books to finish as of 2025.
 Martin said he needed to be in his own office in Santa Fe, New Mexico to immerse himself in the fictional world and write.
 As of 2011, Martin was still typing his fiction on an IBM PC compatible computer running MS-DOS with WordStar 4.0.
 He begins each day at 10 am with rewriting and polishing the previous day's work, and may write all day or struggle to write anything.
 Excised material and previous old versions are saved to be possibly re-inserted at a later time.
 Martin does not consider A Song of Ice and Fire a "series" but a single story published in several volumes.

 Martin set the A Song of Ice and Fire story in a secondary world inspired by Tolkien's writing.
 Unlike Tolkien, who created entire languages, mythologies, and histories for Middle-earth long before writing The Lord of the Rings, Martin usually starts with a rough sketch of an imaginary world that he improvises into a workable fictional setting along the way.
 He described his writing as coming from a subconscious level in "almost a daydreaming process", and his stories, which have a mythic rather than a scientific core, draw from emotion instead of rationality.
 Martin employs maps and a cast list topping 60 pages in the fourth volume, but keeps most information in his mind.
 His imagined backstory remains subject to change until published, and only the novels count as canon.
 Martin does not intend to publish his private notes after the series is finished.